Arium Waiver Program

 General FAQ's

-Your lease requires all residents to have in place and maintain renters insurance with a minimum personal liability insurance limit to address any property damage caused by a resident during the lease period.
+Your lease requires you to have in place at all times during the term of your lease renters insurance with a minimum personal liability insurance limit of $100,000 to address any property damage caused by you during the lease period.

-You have the option of affirmatively enrolling in the waiver program in lieu of procuring the required insurance.
-In addition, in the event you do not provide evidence of obtaining and maintaining renters insurance throughout their lease term, you will be enrolled in the waiver program.
-Fees are billed monthly and are collected with your monthly rent.
+In the event you do not provide evidence of obtaining and maintaining renters insurance throughout your lease term, LeaseTrack will enroll your unit in the liability waiver program.
+Fees are billed monthly and are collected together with the monthly rent for your unit.

-Your waiver program participation will remain in effect for the duration of your lease unless you provide evidence that suitable renters insurance has been obtained and is retained in the manner specified in the lease.
-You do not need to provide advance notice of termination.
+Your liability waiver program participation will remain in effect for the duration of your lease, unless you provide evidence that suitable renters insurance has been obtained and is retained in the manner specified in the lease.
+You do not need to provide advance notice of cancellation of your unit’s participation in the liability waiver program.
+For mid-term cancellations of participation in the liability waiver program, the community requires evidence of suitable renters insurance per the terms of the lease.
+A resident of an enrolled unit may contact LeaseTrack at (800) 430-8075 to provide evidence of suitable renters insurance and to cancel program participation.

-Residents enrolled in the waiver program are not insured under the contractual liability insurance policy purchased by the landlord or property manager.
-The waiver program is an alternative to renters insurance and may not provide the same level of protection as a renters insurance policy.
+Residents of an enrolled unit in the liability waiver program are not insured.
+The waiver program is an alternative to satisfying the requirement in the lease to obtain and maintain suitable renters insurance and does not provide the same level of protection as a renters insurance policy.

 • Name, and names of all adults living in the home